Lumbar Minimally Invasive Spine (MIS) Surgery in Plano, TX

 You could benefit from a TLIF if you have any of the following conditions:

-In many cases, patients experience immediate relief from their leg pain, numbness, and tingling following a TLIF.
+Patients often experience immediate relief from their leg pain, numbness, and tingling following this minimally invasive procedure.

 Compared with traditional open surgery, lumbar MIS involves a small incision — often just a couple of inches — in your back rather than a large incision covering your spine.
 Dr. Courtney uses a series of retractors to carefully pull your skin and muscle away from the surgical site without damaging the surrounding tissues.